-17) No works above ground level shall commence until a statement of how Secured by Design requirements are to be adequately achieved has been submitted to and approved in writing by the council.
+15) The development shall be carried out and completed in accordance with the Secured by Design Statement by Potter Church & Holmes Architects approved under application Ref.
+2021/02370/DET, unless subsequent alternative details are submitted to and approved in writing by the Council.
 The development shall be carried out and completed in full accordance with the approved details and permanently retained as such.